-A business review is a critique of a business as a whole by its customers.
+A company review is a critique of a business as a whole by its customers.
 Elements included in business reviews may include order experience, delivery, and customer service.
-Business reviews are written by customers as the result of their experience with that company.
+Company reviews are written by customers as the result of their experience with that company.
 Company reviews do not include details of an individual product.

 Also known as Seller Ratings (Google), Seller Feedback (Amazon), Feedback (ebay)